Full House (Armenian TV series): Season 7 (2017)

-After living together for years, this time the Fulhousians were given the opportunity to arrange their lives as they imagined.

-Mushegh and Tamara got married secretly from relatives and live carefree in Tamara's house.
+After living together for years, this time the Fulhousians were allowed to arrange their lives as they imagined.
+Musheghgh and Tamara got married secretly from relatives and lived carefree in Tamara's house.
 Unlike Mushegh and Tamara, Felix and Tatev went on a honeymoon after their wedding.
 Returning from the tour, Felix and Tatev are surprised to learn that Lika will continue to live in their house.
 But this is not the only surprise.
-In fact, everything turns upside down when Mushegh's father Ishkhan appears and changes the lives of all our heroes.
+Everything turns upside down when Mushegh's father Ishkhan appears and changes the lives of all our heroes.